Cupolas of Capitalism

 Italian Renaissance Revival capitol building

 , featuring a central circular drum tower capped with dome and cupola.
-164 feet tall.
-More info offsite with this official building history and virtual tour.
+Approx. 180 feet tall.
+More info offsite with this official webguide from the state legislature, and visitor info from the South Carolina State Parks.
+A history of the capitol and its renovation is available from Knowitall.org, which also features video footage and a virtual tour.
 The architects of the recent restoration offer project photos and a short description.
 An extensive photo gallery is available from professional photographer Edward Crim.

 General view of the South Dakota State Capitol Building.
-Photo courtesy of Pat & Debbi Furrie, taken in June of 2003.
+Photo courtesy of Pat and Debbi Furrie, taken in June of 2003.

 Greek and Italian Renaissance Revival style statehouse